twoents/arb_notes/README.md

 SystemMaxUse=500M (The total disk space all journals can take).
 SystemMaxFileSize=100M (The maximum size of a single journal file before it rotates)

+to get wildcard certs do the following sudo certbot certonly --manual --preferred-challenges=dns

+it assumes you manage the domain so that you can add TXT records, when prompted for a domain name add both the "normal domain" andd the one including a wildcard. (eg. mydomain.com *.mydomain.com )